5G NR: Numerology (sub-carrier spacing)

 The length of the cyclic prefix is inversely proportional to the subcarrier spacing.
 It is 4.7 μs with 15 kHz, and 4.7 / 16 = 0.29 μs for 240 kHz subcarrier spacing.
 Additionally, higher subcarrier spacings allow for reduced latency and increased support for high-frequency bands, essential for the ultra-reliable low-latency communications (URLLC) and enhanced mobile broadband (eMBB) applications in 5G.

-NR-Light / RedCap

-In 5G NR Release 17, the 3GPP introduced NR-Light for reduced capabilities (RedCap) devices.
-NR-Light, also known as RedCap, is designed to support a wide range of new and emerging use cases that require lower complexity and reduced power consumption compared to traditional 5G NR devices.

-NR-Light targets devices in the mid-tier performance category, striking a balance between the high-performance capabilities of standard 5G NR devices and the ultra-low complexity of LTE-M and NB-IoT devices.
-This makes it ideal for applications such as: